Collapsing molecular clouds with tracer particles: Part II, Collapse Histories: Acknowledgements

 \section{Acknowledgements}

-Support for this work was provided in part by the National Science Foundation under Grant AAG-1616026.
+We thank the referee for his careful feedback that greatly improved this work.
+Support for this work was provided in part by the National Science Foundation under Grant AST-1616026.
 Simulations were performed on \emph{Stampede2}, part of the Extreme Science and Engineering Discovery Environment \citep[XSEDE;][]{Towns14}, which is supported by National Science Foundation grant number ACI-1548562, under XSEDE allocation TG-AST140008.